viktorsapozhok/docker-scip/README.md

 Note, that you need to download deb installer.
 Copy it to the root directory (where the Dockerfile is located).

-Then to build a docker image, you can use `docker-compose`:
+Then to build a docker image, you can issue `docker-compose` from the root directory:

 ```shell
 $ docker-compose build
 ```

-When building is over, you can see the new image.
+When building process is over, you can see the new image.

 ```shell
 $ docker images